waterstopper/waterstopper.github.io/content/programming/making-tex-to-html-cv-translator.md

 delete previous CV from Downloads, therefore needed to do some additional steps.
 Additionally, now I have a short and readable [CV link](https://llesha.github.io/cv)!

-[^1]: On thi step I could completely dump the idea and recreate my CV purely using html.
+[^1]: On this step I could completely dump the idea and recreate my CV purely using html.
 I'm sure that there are great tools for exporting html to pdf.
 But I thought that having a CV in a .tex format is more respectable or something.